I want to give my kvm guests the freedom to have an independent RTC value

 I'm sorry for not clarifying it enough, I meant the RTC time value is lost when the vm goes to power-off state; so after I resume the VM I see the windows' local time set to the UTC even if I have set it to the local time before the power-off.

-#4 Updated by Gunwoo Gim over 3 years ago
+#4 Updated by Gunwoo Gim about 4 years ago

 Hi, sorry for the curt text.